How has COVID-19 impacted fraud rates?

 Volumes are up.
 WAY up.

-Obviously every customer is different and it largely depends on the product they’re selling, but two of the sectors we work in, On-Demand Economy and Life Insurance, we’re seeing surges in application volumes.
+Obviously, every customer is different and it largely depends on the product they’re selling, but in two of the sectors we work in, On-Demand Economy and Life Insurance, we’re seeing surges in application volumes.

 As the newly unemployed population looks for a means of income, we’ve unsurprisingly seen applications for one of our on-demand food delivery businesses double.
 People still need to eat and someone needs to deliver that food.
 We’re working with them to ensure this rise in applications is not also met with a rise in fraudulent applications.